Pseudosimnia carnea

 Pseudosimnia carnea, common name the dwarf red egg shell, is a species of sea snail, a marine gastropod mollusk in the family Ovulidae, the ovulids, cowry allies or false cowries.

 The subspecies Pseudosimnia carnea expallescens Schilder, 1967is a taxon inquirendum.

 Description

 The size of the shell varies between 8 mm and 19 mm.
+It is toothed on its thick inner lip.

 Distribution

 This * Occurs in the Mediterranean Sea, off Northwest Africa (Senegal); off the West Indies.